Wireless vs Wired Networks

 • Communication is in half-duplex mode when using a hub meaning devices can only send or receive data, not both at the same time.

-This broadcast behavior often leads to collisions when multiple devices, like PC1 and PC4, try to send data at the same time.
+This shared-medium behavior can lead to transmission conflicts if multiple devices, such as PC1 and PC4, attempt to send data at the same time.

 In Wireless Networks with an Access Point (AP)

-In wireless networks with an Access Point (AP), data behaves similarly to a hub:
+In wireless networks with an Access Point (AP), data is transmitted over a shared medium, which makes it appear similar to a hub at a physical level.

-When PC1 sends data to PC3, the AP broadcasts the data to all devices within range.
+When PC1 sends data to PC3, the frame is transmitted over the air, so all devices within range can receive the signal.

 Wireless vs Wired Network showing an access point broadcasting data to nearby devices